Closings and cancellations due to COVID-19

 Rising Sun, Perryville, and Elkton town halls are closed but some operations are still available including permits, paying water and sewer bills and other interaction.

-Likewise, Elkton and Port Deposit town halls are also closed to walk-in visits from the public.
+Likewise Port Deposit town hall is also closed to walk-in visits from the public.
 To contact a specific department go to www.elkton.org or portdeposit.org

 Perryville’s town hall is now completely closed on Fridays.